Safeguarding & Child Protection Policy

 Rosewood School will follow the ‘‘Managing Allegations against Staff (DSCB Procedures).
 The Head Teacher will deal with allegations made against school staff.
 All allegations against the Head Teacher will be referred to the Chair of Governors.

 In addition to this Rosewood School will have routine systems for continually monitoring the performance of staff ensuring compliance with both child protection procedures and the code of good practice?
-All staff within Rosewood will adhere to the Guidance for Safer Working Practice for Children and Young People in Education Settings (October 2018).
+All staff within Rosewood will adhere to the Guidance for Safer Working Practice for those working with Children and Young People in Education Settings (May 2019).
 This covers a wide range of issues around staff conduct e.g. Use of Mobile Phones etc. All staff have access to the counselling service within Dudley Council.

 If any concerns or allegations are made against members of staff, in the first instance these should be discussed with the Local Area Designated Officer (LADO).
 It is useful at this stage to also provide full names of the member of staff and child involved in the allegation, their dates of birth, addresses and details of any previous concerns, as this will avoid delay.
 All allegations against people who work with children will be passed on to the LADO in accordance with the Working Together to Safeguard Children (2018) and the DSCB Safeguarding Children Procedures.
 A LADO Referral and Monitoring form will need to be completed.